top of page

 James’ scholarly research has investigated global public opinion on governance, international aid, human rights policies, and support for non-profit organizations.
 He has also studied processes of international media coverage, political violence, human rights, and humanitarian aid.

 James’ research has taken him to 16 countries in Africa, Central Asia, the former Yugoslavia, Latin America, and South Asia.
-He is adept at qualitative research, including cross-cultural interviews with hard-to-reach populations, and quantitative analyses, including statistical studies of large-N surveys and complex international databases.
+He is adept at qualitative research, including cross-cultural interviews with hard-to-reach populations, and quantitative analyses, including statistical analyses of large-N surveys and international databases.

-His most notable academic books include Frontiers and Ghettos: State Violence in Serbia and Israel (University of California Press, 2003) which draws on extensive field research in the Middle East and the Balkans.
+James Ron's most notable academic books include Frontiers and Ghettos: State Violence in Serbia and Israel (University of California Press, 2003) which drew on extensive field research in the Middle East and the Balkans.
 Through rare interviews with military veterans, victims of human rights abuse, government officials, and political activists, the book provides a novel theory of state violence.

-A second book, co-authored by James and colleagues, is Taking Root: Human Rights & Public Opinion in the Global South (Oxford University Press, 2017), which draws on original, population-based surveys in India, Mexico, Morocco, and Nigeria.
-This volume explores how the public in different countries views human rights organizations, policies, and principles and explores the complex relationship between religious belief and public opinion towards human rights.
+A second book, co-authored by James Ron and colleagues, is Taking Root: Human Rights & Public Opinion in the Global South (Oxford University Press, 2017), which draws on original, representative surveys in India, Mexico, Morocco, and Nigeria.
+This volume explores how the public in different countries views human rights organizations, policies, and principles and explores the complex relationship between religious belief and public opinion toward human rights.

-James’ scholarly journal publications have appeared in Comparative Politics, Human Rights Quarterly, International Organization, International Security, International Studies Quarterly, the Journal of Conflict Resolution, Journal of Peace Research, Political Studies Quarterly, World Development, and more.
+James’ scholarly journal publications have appeared in Comparative Politics, Human Rights Quarterly, International Organization, International Security, International Studies Quarterly, the Journal of Conflict Resolution, Journal of Peace Research, Journal of Human Rights, Political Studies Quarterly, World Development, and more.

 International Advisories & Consulting